 We may be limited to phone calls, emails and texts, but the church is here for you.
 If you want to speak with a pastor, if you need help with essential errands, if you are in need of food or shelter, please let us know.
-You can complete the Staying Connected form to tell us specifically what help you need.
+You can complete the Staying Connected form to tell us specifically what you need.
 All information will be held in confidence.
-You can also contact the Congregational Care office (email@example.com) or call the church at 212.247.0490 and leave a message for the pastor on call.
+You may also contact the Congregational Care office (email@example.com) or call the church at 212.247.0490 and leave a message for the pastor on call.

 Family Ministries on Zoom

 This summer Fifth Avenue Kids Camp will meet virtually from August 3–7.
 Family Ministries will also offer our Parents Community Group (Zooming on Sunday mornings at 9 am) and Mom’s Bible Study (Wednesday mornings at 8 am).
 The Youth Group gathers online with the Rev. Werner Ramirez on Thursday afternoons and on Sunday mornings.
 Email firstname.lastname@example.org to get connected with any of these online events!